 - Oct 17 2015

-THEBONFIREThe Halloween Superstition says the bonfire is an Irish tradition to encourage dreams of who your future husband or wife is going to be.
-The idea was to drop a cutting of your hair into the burning embers and then dream of you future loved one.
+The Halloween Superstition says the Samhain Bonfire is an Irish tradition to encourage dreams of who your future husband or wife is going to be.
+The idea was to drop a cutting of your hair into the burning embers and then dream of your future loved one.
+During the festival, in addition to lighting Samhain bonfires, Celts wore costumes made of animal heads and skins.

 - Oct 15 2014After you feast on traditional Irish foods on Halloween you will need to wash it down with an old drink called Lambswool.
 The name Lambswool is believed to be derivative of the Irish Gaelic, “La Mas Nbhal” meaning ‘Feast of the Apples.